ifrahnaqash/ids-imbalance-study-repo/README.md

 # Imbalance as a Dataset Quality Dimension

-Code accompanying the paper *"Imbalance as a Dataset Quality Dimension: Evaluation Distortion and Design Principles for IDS Benchmark Datasets"* (Sanober & Mir).
+Code accompanying the paper *"Measuring Evaluation Reliability in Intrusion Detection Benchmarks: Class Imbalance as a Dataset Quality Dimension"* (Sanober & Mir).

 This repository treats class imbalance in network intrusion detection (IDS) benchmark datasets as a measurable dimension of dataset quality rather than a training-time